Preparing Your Artwork Files For Submission

 - Color Matching

-For best results, use Vector Artwork (i.e. created in Adobe Illustrator) where it is possible.
-Size, quality, and resolution is not an issue with Vector Artwork.
-However, where vector artwork is not possible (i.e. Photos, complex graphics, etc.) we recommend no less than 200 dpi (in actual size.)
+For best results, use vector artwork (i.e. created in Adobe Illustrator) where it is possible.
+Size, quality, and resolution are not issues with vector artwork.
+However, where vector artwork is not possible (i.e. photos, complex graphics, etc.) we recommend no less than 200 dpi (in actual size).

-Especially in Vector Artwork programs like Adobe Illustrator, results vary on printed matter when it comes effects such as a drop shadow, outer glow, and other transparency effects.
+Especially in vector artwork programs like Adobe Illustrator, results vary on printed media in regard to effects such as a drop shadow, outer glow, and other transparency effects.
 It is recommended that you rasterize all effects before submitting your artwork.
 Layered bitmap graphics (i.e. Adobe Photoshop) should be flattened.

 - Concerning Fabric Compound Structures